 Message from the Chair

 Psychology is one of the most popular majors at universities around the country partly because it is such a versatile degree, preparing students for a wide variety of professions.
-The psychology department at Spring Arbor University has designed the curriculum to equip students to go to graduate school or enter the work force.
-Each of our full-time faculty members has worked directly and extensively in the field of psychology.
+The psychology department at Spring Arbor University has designed the curriculum to equip students to go to graduate school or enter the workforce.
+Each of our full-time faculty members have worked directly and extensively in the field of psychology.
 This helps us to anticipate and respond to the needs of students who are looking for a degree that will enable them to make a difference in their world.
 Because psychology is such a diverse field we also work to provide students with the tools necessary to interpret psychological theory and research from a Christian perspective.